abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 Obiesie, C., **Shrestha, A.**, & Sanchini, P. "Distribution of Oaks (Quercus spp.) in Forests of Palisades-Kepler Park, Linn County, Iowa", poster presentation, Coe College Student Research Symposium, Coe College, Cedar Rapids, IA, 2019.

-Yoshida, K., Shrestha, A., & Chihak, B. "How Roadway Design Affects Cyclist-Motorist Interactions", poster presentation, Tri-State Undergraduate Psychology Research Conference, Loras College, Dubuque, IA, 2018.
+Yoshida, K., **Shrestha, A.**, & Chihak, B. "How Roadway Design Affects Cyclist-Motorist Interactions", poster presentation, Tri-State Undergraduate Psychology Research Conference, Loras College, Dubuque, IA, 2018.

 ⏳ *There are multple publications in the works.* ⏳ *I will post as soon as they are available!*